SNAP Benefits in Georgia: How to Apply and Qualify

 Replacement SNAP Benefits For Food Loss

-SNAP households can replace food lost in a power outage, flood, or other misfortune.
-Report the loss to your local DFCS office and submit Form 841 within 10 days to have benefits restored to your EBT account.
+You can replace SNAP benefits used for food lost in a power outage, fire, or flood.
+Report the loss to your local DFCS office and submit Form 841 within 10 days.
+The replacement form and instructions are on the DFCS website.

 Hot Foods Purchase Waiver